Duff reaction

-The Duff reaction or hexamine aromatic formylation is a formylation reaction used in organic chemistry for the synthesis of benzaldehydes with hexamine as the formyl carbon source.
-The method is generally inefficient.
-The reaction is named after James Cooper Duff.
+The Duff reaction (after James Cooper Duff) also known as the hexamine aromatic formylation, is a formylation reaction used in organic chemistry for the synthesis of benzaldehydes.
+Hexamine acts as the formyl carbon source, while acetic acid or trifluoroacetic acid acts as both reagent and solvent.
+The process is generally inefficient, but is unusual in that it is able to attach multiple aldehyde groups.
+Other formylation reactions struggle to achieve this, as aldehydes are strongly deactivating.

-The reaction requires strongly electron donating substituents on the aromatic ring such as in a phenol.
+The reaction requires strongly electron donating substituents on the aromatic ring such as in the case of phenols.
 Formylation occurs ortho to the electron donating substituent preferentially, unless the ortho positions are blocked, in which case the formylation occurs at the para position.

 Examples

 The modified salicylaldehyde 3,5-di-tert-butylsalicylaldehyde is prepared by the Duff reaction:

 The natural product syringaldehyde can also be prepared by the Duff reaction.
 In this example, formylation occurs at the position para to the phenolic OH.